 Full information on support offered across the collegiate University is available on the website of the Disability Advisory Service.

 You don’t have to disclose whether you have a disability.
 However, there are benefits to disclosing.
 If we are aware in advance of any particular difficulties, we can provide you appropriate support and make reasonable adjustments.
-If you did not disclose during admissions, you are strongly advised to do so once you have arrived in College.
-Contact the University Disability Advisory Service and/or the College Disability Coordinator.
-Your department will also have a Disability Coordinator who may be informed.
+Graduate applicants with a disability are therefore strongly advised to contact the University Disability Advisory Service, the Department Disability Coordinator and/or College Disability Coordinator in advance to discuss their needs.
 All such matters are covered by the College’s code on Confidentiality and the Circulation of Welfare Information.

 There is some finding available to meet any additional costs arising from a disability.
 Home students, undergraduate or graduate, may be eligible for Disabled Students’ Allowances (DSAs).
 These are provided by Local Authorities or the Student Awards Agency for Scotland.
 Some graduate funding bodies also provide an equivalent to DSA.
 The UK government is revising the terms of the DSA and the level of support may change at short notice.
 The University and the College also have limited funds available to assist students with specific study-related needs.
 You should contact the Disability Advisory Service for up-to-date details.

 Adjustments in Course and Examination Arrangements

 The University is willing to make appropriate and reasonable adjustments to both teaching and assessment (examining) while on course.
 It is important to inform the University and the College in good time.